minetest/dev.luanti.org/content/for-creators/api/timing-and-event-loop.md

 {{< /notice >}}

 {{< notice tip >}}
-You can use the difference between ``core.get_us_time`` and the returned times to check whether a real-world timespan has passed, which is useful for rate limiting.
+You can use the difference between ``core.get_us_time`` and the returned times to check whether a real-world time span has passed, which is useful for rate limiting.
 For in-game timers, you might prefer adding up `dtime` or (if second precision is enough) using gametime.
 {{< /notice >}}

 #### Example

-It is possible to use a simple while-loop to wait for a timespan smaller than the server step.
-This is called a "busywait".
+It is possible to use a simple while-loop to wait for a time span smaller than the server step.
+This is called a "busy-wait".

 ```lua
 local start = core.get_us_time()